 The Silver series RainbowMate was the first miniature version compared to previous RainbowMates.
 Serial numbers were no longer stamped or used starting with this version.

 This is the first introduction to the MiniJet.
 There have been no version changes to this model to date.
 (December 2018)

 The "Gold" version Rainbow has had several revisions.
 The early production of this model has very similar stripes compared to the E-2 (e SERIES) Rainbow.

 The next big change was with the introduction of the sound reduced version.
 The motor has had several improvements during its run to help increase durability.

 The sound reduction acoustic foam that was installed made a major difference in the noise level in both HI and LOW speed.

-Early version power nozzles still had the black applique that was in use on the power nozzle that came original with the E-2 (e SERIES) in 1998.
+Early version power nozzles still had the black applique that was in use on the power nozzle that came originally with the E-2 (e SERIES) in 1998.
 It wasn't till later on when Rexair finally created a matching "Gold" applique.
-Also look at the handle on the electric hose closely as this has went through three revisions.
+Also, look at the handle on the electric hose closely as this has gone through three revisions.